 The bike festival

-You don’t have to be a bike fiend to appreciate the event (though it helps), as the show elements provide entertaining displays of two-wheeled dexterity that almost anyone can enjoy.
+You don’t have to be a bike fiend to appreciate the Argus Bike Festival (though it helps), as the show elements provide entertaining displays of two-wheeled dexterity that almost anyone can enjoy.

 It’s not all about the adrenaline though.